ifuka001/rshell/README.md

 updated(11/11/2014):
 added ls feature and cp feature. these will work like the actualy ls and cp. (ls only has -R -l and -a flags compatible.)

+updated(11/19/2014):
+added i/o redirection and pipe in rshell.

 Features of this program
 ---